ChainXim-Team/ChainXim/README.md

 ## Contributors
 曹苇杭 Weihang Cao

-* Project leader, overall framework, coding for the consensus layer and the evaluation layer
+* Designed and developed the consensus layer and the evaluation layer

 陈炳文 Bingwen Chen

-* Coding for the network layer
+* Designed and developed the network layer, including the development of NetworkInterface and all network models

 陈阳 Yang Chen

-* Coding for the attack layer
+* Designed and developed the attack layer, including the development of all attack types

 崔自翔 Zixiang Cui

-* Optimization of the consensus layer and the underlying frameworks
+* Optimized performance, refined ChainXim framework, and implemented the DataItem mechanism

 陈喜年 Xinian Chen

-* Testing and optimization
+* Optimized perfermance and tested ChainXim

 凌昕彤 Xintong Ling